ARMmbed/mbed-client/README.md

     }
 ```

-You can register other resources as well.
-Please check the API documentation for the detailed API description.
+Note: You can register other resources, including custom resources.
+Please check the API documentation for a detailed description of the M2MObject, M2MObjectInstance and M2MResource classes.

-Apart from the manadatory device object, if you would like to register your own customized resources, you can create them and set their values accordingly.

-To do that, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.

-When you have the registration server object and resources that you want to register, you need to call the register API and pass the following objects as parameters:
+You have the registration server object and resources that you want to register.
+Now you need to call the register API and pass the following objects as parameters:

 ```
 M2MInterface::register_object(M2MSecurity* register_object, M2MObjectList object_list);
 ```

+___Success or failure callback___

-Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` that you are handling in your application.
+Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` in your application.

-If the register operation is successful and the client can register all your resources to the mbed Device Server information, your application will receive the following callback:
+If the register operation is successful and the client can register all your resources to mDS, your application will receive the following callback:

 ```
 void object_registered(M2MSecurity *server_object, const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related to mbed Device Server including for example the Short ServerID and the client registration period .
+The `M2MSecurity *server_object` specifies to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related to mDS, including the Short ServerID and the client registration period.

 If the registration operation fails for some reason, you will receive the following callback: